iobaidat/DDoShield-IoT/README.md

 The DDoSim source code is organized into files and directories as follows:
 - `install.sh`: This is a bash script responsible for installing the necessary dependencies for DDoSim.
 - `main.py`: This is our primary file, tasked with creating, managing, and terminating DDoSim's simulations.
-- `docker`: This directory houses the Docker container files (Dockerfile), which are tasked with loading the Attacker, IDS, and Dev nodes with their necessary binaries.
+- `docker`: This directory houses the Docker container files (Dockerfile), which are tasked with loading the Attacker, IDS, TServer, and Dev nodes with their necessary binaries.
 - `connections`: This directory contains scripts that maintain the connections of the various Docker nodes within the NS3 network.
 - `network`: This directory includes the NS3 simulator code base as well as our network setup codes.

 ## Acknowledgements
-We would like to extend our gratitude to the [NS3DockerEmulator](https://github.com/chepeftw/NS3DockerEmulator/) project for providing the foundational framework upon which DDOSim was built.
-This crucial resource enabled us to create a powerful and versatile simulation tool for studying DDoS attacks.
+This framework was built on top of [DDoSim](https://github.com/sridhar-research-lab/DDoSim/).

 ## Contact